Sewer Line Hydro Jetting in Houston

 Hydro-jetting is a very cost-effective way to maintain the drain and sewer lines in and around your home.
 The average plumbing cost for hydro jetting service (as in “one with no surprises”) in Houston ranges from $475 to around $700.

-If you’re regularly experiencing clogged kitchen and bathroom sink drains, backed up toilets or bathtubs, or all the above, Nick’s Plumbing and Air Conditioning Services offers hydro jetting service in the Houston and surrounding areas.
+If you’re regularly experiencing clogged kitchen and bathroom sink drains, backed up toilets or bathtubs, or all the above, Nick’s Plumbing Service offers hydro jetting service in the Houston and surrounding areas.
 They’ll look at your plumbing system, both from the outside and within with a video inspection, and based on what their findings will determine if hydro jetting would be effective for you.

-Since 1979, Nick’s Plumbing and Air Conditioning Services has provided all facets of plumbing repair, maintenance, and installations.
+Since 1979, Nick’s Plumbing Service has provided all facets of plumbing repair, maintenance, and installations.
 We are the local industry leader in the hydro jetting field, with only licensed and experienced plumbing technicians performing hydro jetting in Houston service!